More detailed articles covering: A return to early church worship and message:

 - Encourage individuals to avoid becoming stereotyped.

-- Create an atmosphere where there is no fear nor criticism.
+- Create an atmosphere where there is no fear or criticism.
 Build trust within the group.

-- Encourage people to pause after a contribution in order to reflect on it and ‘weigh it’.
+- Encourage people to pause after a contribution to reflect on it and ‘weigh it’.

-- All contributions need to be in agreement with the Bible.
+- All contributions need to agree with the Bible.
 If it’s not it needs to be gently corrected from the Bible.

 - Some people need to have some boundaries if they start contributing a lot and for the sake of it.